MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/device-sync-and-update-for-uwp-device-apps.md

 ---
-title: Device sync and update for Store device apps in Windows 8.1
+title: Device Sync and Update for Store Device Apps in Windows 8.1
 description: In Windows 8.1, your UWP app can use a device background task to synchronize data on your peripheral device. ms.date: 03/17/2023
 ---